andrew henderson menu

 Romania has a highly-skilled workforce, especially when it comes to tech.

-A neighbor to Bulgaria, Romania is a very similar proposition.
+Similar to its neighbor Bulgaria, Romania offers a very good proposition.

 You can get residence and perhaps even a second passport by incorporating a business in Romania, but then again, many European countries offer that.